 [Rule 5-37] (IEPD) (Constraint)

-An IEPD MUST contain a readme artifact that is identified by a c:ReadMe element in its MPD catalog document.
+An IEPD MUST contain a readme artifact that is identified by a c:ReadMe element in its IEPD catalog document.

-The readme artifact may replicate some of the metadata in the MPD catalog.
-However, the MPD catalog is intentionally designed to be efficient, easy to parse, and minimal.
+The readme artifact may replicate some of the metadata in the IEPD catalog.
+However, the IEPD catalog is intentionally designed to be efficient, easy to parse, and minimal.
 It is intended for search, discovery, registration, and Web page generation, and not to support various types of detailed technical prose often required for human understanding.

 The primary purposes of the readme artifact include: